Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 This is where the margin expansion that justified the deal begins to materialise.
 Or doesn't.

 This creates a perverse dynamic.
-You're incentivised to push for faster deployment, which increases the risk of errors.
-The platform is incentivised to move methodically, which delays your earn-out achievement.
+You're incentivised to push for faster deployment, which increases the risk of mistakes.
+The platform is incentivised to move methodically, which delays your earnout achievement.
 Your interests diverge precisely when they should align.

-The founders who navigate this successfully have one thing in common: They negotiated earn-out structures that accounted for realistic timelines, not pitch deck timelines.
+Founders who navigate this successfully have one thing in common: They negotiated earnout structures that accounted for realistic timelines, not pitch deck timelines.
+Understanding how integration actually unfolds should have informed your decision architecture during the original deal negotiation.
 If you didn't—and most don't—you're now managing expectations rather than outcomes.

 Integration Differs by Acquirer Type